If you’re behind in your mortgage payments, you may be worried about losing your home.

 The Money Advice and Budgeting Service (MABS) is a free and confidential service for people who are having problems with money management and debt.
 MABS money advisers provide advice and practical help to people to review their debts, deal with their creditors and work out solutions.

-A series of measures to support people in mortgage arrears enhances the role of MABS, to include a Dedicated Mortgage Arrears service and a court mentor service – see below.
+A series of measures to support people in mortgage arrears has enhanced the role of MABS, to include a Dedicated Mortgage Arrears service and a court mentor service – see below.

 MABS offers a range of services, as follows: